DBoo92/317Hardware/index.md

 Later that day I designed the top and bottom covers for my case.
 These designs were created in Corel Draw and will be laser cut out of acrylic.

-[Top cover:](https://github.com/DBoo92/317Hardware/blob/master/mechanical/CaseTop.pdf) Includes intake slots for the fan.
+[Top cover:](https://github.com/DBoo92/317Hardware/blob/master/mechanical/CaseTop.pdf) Includes intake slots for the fan and a cutout for the molex connectors.

 [Bottom cover:](https://github.com/DBoo92/317Hardware/blob/master/mechanical/CaseBottom.pdf) Motor will be mounted to this as well (beside the Pi).